apache/apisix/docs/en/latest/terminology/plugin.md

 If a configured Plugin is disabled, then its execution will be skipped.

-### Hot reload in stand-alone mode
+### Hot reload in standalone mode

-For hot-reloading in stand-alone mode, see the plugin related section in [stand alone mode](../deployment-modes.md#stand-alone).
+For hot-reloading in standalone mode, see the plugin related section in [stand alone mode](../deployment-modes.md#standalone).